 Plone focused on high-end content management with unparalleled usability, security, customizability, accessibility, easy to set up, extremely flexible, and multilingual support.

 Pagekit is a fairly new open-source CMS.
-With it, you can create beautiful websites cause it has a simple user interface, built-in marketplace.
+With it, you can create beautiful websites because it has a simple user interface, built-in marketplace.

 Pagekit is a modular and lightweight CMS built with Symfony components and Vue.js.
 It is licensed under MIT License.